-If you have not as yet, I invite you to read the first blog post in this series United Within – Introduction.
+If you have not as yet, I invite you to read the first blog post or listen to the first podcast in this series entitled, United Within – Introduction.

 But the 10 spies countered Caleb’s affirmation and said no they would not be able to successfully possess the land (Numbers 13:31).
-The report from the spies continued to deteriorate to the spies saying that land ‘eateth up the inhabitants ….; and [that] all the people … [they] … saw in it … [were] … men of a great stature’ (Number 13:32 KJV).
+The report from the spies continued to deteriorate to the spies saying that the land ‘eateth up the inhabitants ….; and [that] all the people … [they] … saw in it … [were] … men of a great stature’ (Number 13:32).

-And one thing led to another, murmuring was the next thing that happened (Numbers 14:2).
+And then as one thing led to another, murmuring was the next thing that happened (Numbers 14:2).

 At this point Moses and Aaron were in distress, and Caleb and Joshua tried to bring some balance to the conversation and implored the people not to rebel against God (Numbers 14:5-9).
 Then the congregation turned on Joshua and Caleb with the intention to stone them and at this point God intervened (Numbers 14:10).